-In California, the number of Food Service Managers is expected to grow slower than average growth rate for all occupations.
-Jobs for Food Service Managers are expected to increase by 11.8 percent, or 6,000 jobs between 2012 and 2022.
+In California, the number of Food Service Managers is expected to grow much faster than average growth rate for all occupations.
+Jobs for Food Service Managers are expected to increase by 24.4 percent, or 12,900 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|